zwanner/01-Project/README.md

 1. Clone the repository.
 [HERE](https://github.com/zwanner/01-challenge)
 2. Open the `index.html` file in your web browser.
 3. Alternatively it is hosted on [Github Pages](https://zwanner.github.io/01-challenge/)

-## Usage
-Describe how to use your project here.

 ## Screenshots